fastify/fastify/docs/Hooks.md

 ### onReady
 Triggered before the server starts listening for requests.
 It cannot change the routes or add new hooks.
 Registered hook functions are executed serially.
 Only after all `onReady` hook functions have completed will the server start listening for requests.
-The first argument is the `done` callback and the `this` binded to the function is the Fastify instance to which the hook has been added.
+Hook functions accept one argument: a callback, `done`, to be invoked after the hook function is complete.
+Hook functions are invoked with `this` bound to the associated Fastify instance. the hook has been added.

 ```js